tradingstrategy-ai/trading-strategy/docs/vault-scan-manifest.rst

 ``VaultDataVersionMismatch`` before reading price bytes; the executor can then recheck the manifest once.
 A verified file must not be re-resolved through the shared 12-hour cache.
 Ordinary dataset downloads retain that cache behaviour.
+Missing or weak price ETags instead raise ``VaultDataDeploymentError``: waiting for another scanner cycle cannot repair a route that strips source versions.
+Price-download network failures abort the current attempt with a redacted ``RuntimeError``; only the JSON probe has the poller's retryable exception.

+Historical deposit availability is separate from receipt freshness.
+For HyperCore rows, state becomes queryable no earlier than both the price timestamp and the scanner's ``written_at`` timestamp, rounded up to the decision bucket.
+Rows without ``written_at`` cannot establish point-in-time state.
+The executor assumes deposits open before ``HYPERCORE_DEPOSIT_STATE_CUTOFF`` (11 April 2026) and applies its missing/stale-state policy after that date; a current manifest does not retrospectively certify historical availability.